talwat/py-load/README.md

 It uses modern python features to make the code organized and maintainable.

 This whole repository is some what of a learning project.
-So I may goof up every now and then, since I am not very experienced with Github and all of its features.
+So I may goof up every now and then since I am not very experienced with Github and all of its features.

 That's why you may see some strange commits every now and then.
 Sorry!